Origin | Transverse processes of L1-L5 vertebrae Vertebral bodies of T12-L5 vertebrae and the adjacent intervertebral discs |

 Actions

-The main action of the psoas major muscle is flexion of the hip joint.
-The psoas major can also provide weak assistance in external rotation (i.e. lateral rotation) of the femur in the hip joint.
-Another action the psoas major can perform is lateral flexion of the torso.
-However, it is again a weak role it plays in this movement comparative to other muscles such as the internal oblique and external oblique muscles.
-The psoas major also achieves this lateral flexion by only flexing one side at a time (unilateral contraction).
-It has also been suggested in the literature that the psoas major plays a dynamic stability role helping to keep the femur in place in the acetabulum during movement.
-[8] [9] [10] [11] [12] [13] [14] [15].
+The psoas major muscle’s primary function is to flex the hip joint, while it can also provide weak assistance in external rotation (i.e. lateral rotation) of the femur in the hip joint.
+It can also perform lateral flexion of the torso, but its role in this movement is weaker compared to other muscles such as the internal oblique and external oblique muscles.
+Additionally, the psoas major achieves this lateral flexion by only flexing one side at a time through unilateral contraction.
+Some studies suggest that the psoas major also plays a dynamic stability role, helping to maintain the femur in place in the acetabulum during movement [16] [17] [18] [19] [20] [21] [22] [23].

 Innervation